Wake County DUI Guide

 DUI Arrest in Wake County, NC: Complete Guide

 Being arrested for Driving While Impaired (DWI) in Wake County, North Carolina, can be a disorienting experience.
 As North Carolina’s Tenth Judicial District, Wake County operates a complex and high-volume legal system.
-Understanding the local procedures is crucial to navigating the process successfully.
+The Tenth Judicial District is currently undergoing a digital transformation as a pilot jurisdiction for the North Carolina Judicial Branch’s "eCourts" initiative.
+Navigating the legal landscape requires understanding the architectural and functional divisions between the Wake County Justice Center (WCJC) and the historic Wake County Courthouse.
 This guide provides immediate, practical steps and specific information about what to expect following a DUI arrest in Wake County, from the moment you're pulled over to navigating the court system.
-The Tenth Judicial District is currently undergoing a digital transformation as a pilot jurisdiction for the North Carolina Judicial Branch’s "eCourts" initiative, so it's important to be aware of the changes.

 Immediate Steps (First 24 Hours)